drupal/drupal/composer/Plugin/VendorHardening/README.txt

 The above code will tell the plugin to remove the test/ and documentation/ directories from the 'vendor/package' package when it is installed or updated.

+For packages installed outside of the vendor directory, such as those installed by composer/installers, the paths to remove should be relative to the package base.
+As an example, a Drupal module package named drupal/module_name might be installed by composer/installers to web/modules/contrib/module_name/.
+Cleanup paths specified for this package might look like this:

+    "extra": {
+      "drupal-core-vendor-hardening": {
+        "drupal/module_name": ["tests", "src/Tests"]
+      }
+    }

+This would then cause the plugin to try and remove web/modules/contrib/module_name/tests and web/modules/contrib/module_name/src/Tests.